 I'm a celebrity fitness trainer and work with clients all around the world.
 As my clientele grew I needed a home base where I could consistently share new content with my clients.
 I started my website to share my brand with the world and to promote my class schedule and merchandise.
 Using MemberSpace, I have been able to create a membership on my website where clients can purchase and stream at home workout videos.
 This allows clients to workout with me in their own home at their own time!How does your business model work?

 I teach in New York City but because I have a following around the world my business is very dependent on membership access to my workout videos on my website.
 Currently, when clients purchase one of my workout videos they need to be signed in to view their videos.
 We are exploring adding a subscription-based membership for our current and new members so that I can share new content.
-Using MemberSpace makes all of these options available for us to offer these memberships to my clients.How do you find and convince people to become members?
+Using MemberSpace makes all of these options available for us to offer these memberships to my clients.How do you continue to build your membership?

 I have a strong presence on social media, particularly through Instagram.
 I promote my website through these social channels to notify and direct clients to sign up and purchase my videos.
 We also rely on referrals and repeat business.
 My members are loyal and are always waiting for new content.How do you keep cancelations down?